NVIDIA/grcuda/README.md

-# grCUDA: Polyglot GPU Access in GraalVM
+# GrCUDA: Polyglot GPU Access in GraalVM

 This Truffle language exposes GPUs to the polyglot [GraalVM](http://www.graalvm.org).
 The goal is to